Amirboroomand/What-is-API-Level-/README.md

 android:maxSdkVersion — Specifies the maximum API Level on which the application is able to run.
 Important: Please read the <uses-sdk> documentation before using this attribute.

+For example, to specify the minimum system API Level that an application requires in order to run, the application would include in its manifest a <uses-sdk> element with a android:minSdkVersion attribute.
+The value of android:minSdkVersion would be the integer corresponding to the API Level of the earliest version of the Android platform under which the application can run.

+When the user attempts to install an application, or when revalidating an appplication after a system update, the Android system first checks the <uses-sdk> attributes in the application's manifest and compares the values against its own internal API Level.
+The system allows the installation to begin only if these conditions are met:

+If a android:minSdkVersion attribute is declared, its value must be less than or equal to the system's API Level integer.
+If not declared, the system assumes that the application requires API Level 1.
+If a android:maxSdkVersion attribute is declared, its value must be equal to or greater than the system's API Level integer.
+If not declared, the system assumes that the application has no maximum API Level.
+Please read the <uses-sdk> documentation for more information about how the system handles this attribute.